 I take another, thank them and leave.

-Let me give a brief introduction about my profile,
+Let me give a brief introduction to my profile,

-Panel had 3 interviewers (let us call them P1, P2 and P3, P1 was in fiftees, P2, P3 were in thirtees probably).
+The panel had 3 interviewers (let us call them P1, P2, and P3, P1 was in the fifties, P2, P3 were in the thirties probably).

-P1: Whats the principle of RSA encyption based upon?
-Me: It makes an assumption that product of large number is tough to factorize again.
+P1: What’s the principle of RSA encryption based upon?
+Me: It makes an assumption that the product of a large number is tough to factorize again.